heliomar-pena/i18n-populator/CONTRIBUTING.md

 ## Getting started

 There are a lot of things that you could do to collaborate on open sources projects!.
-Will leave you some ideas about what could you do to help us to improve i18n translation generator
+Will leave you some ideas about what could you do to help us to improve i18n translation generator.

 ### Issues

 #### Create a new issue

 If you spot any problem while using the project, see any error on the doc, or just wants to suggest changes to improve the project you can [create a new issue](https://github.com/victor-heliomar/i18n-translation-generator/issues/new/choose).
-Please make sure of check first that the issue doesn't exists already exists on the [issues list](https://github.com/victor-heliomar/i18n-translation-generator/issues)
+Please make sure of check first that the issue doesn't exists already exists on the [issues list](https://github.com/victor-heliomar/i18n-translation-generator/issues).

 #### Solve an issue